flynx/XMPGen/README.rst

 Here is the current command-line reference::

         Usage: xmpgen.py [options]

         Options:
           --version             show program's version number and exit -h, --help            show this help message and exit --root=ROOT           root of the directory tree we will be working at (default: ".").
           --input=INPUT         name of directory containing previews (default:
                                 "preview (RAW)").
 NOTE: this directory tree can not be used for OUTPUT.
           --output=OUTPUT       name of directory to store .XMP files. if --no-search is not set this is where we search for relevant files (default: ROOT).
           -v, --verbose         increase output verbosity.
           -q, --quiet           decrease output verbosity.
           -m, --mute            mute output.

           Advanced options:
             --rate-top-level    if set, also rate top level previews.
             --no-search-input   if set, this will disable searching for input directories, otherwise ROOT/INPUT will be used
                                 directly.
 NOTE: this will find all matching INPUT directories, including nested ones.
             --no-search-output  if set, this will disable searching for RAW files, and XMPs will be stored directly in the OUTPUT directory.
             --group-threshold=THRESHOLD
                                 percentage of elements unique to a level below which the level will be merged with the next one (default:
                                 "5").
             --traverse-dir-name=TRAVERSE_DIR
                                 directory used to traverse to next level (default:
                                 "fav").
             --raw-extension=RAW_EXTENSION
                                 use as the extension for RAW files (default: ".NEF").
             --xmp-template=XMP_TEMPLATE
                                 use XMP_TEMPLATE instead of the internal template.
             --use-labels        if set, use both labels and ratings.

           Runtime options:
             --dry-run           run but do not create any files.

           Configuration options:
             --config-print      print current configuration and exit.
             --config-defaults-print
                                 print default configuration and exit.

+        NOTEs: xmpgen will overwrite existing .XMP files (will be fixed soon). xmpgen will get confused when processing a large archive containing sets of different but identically named files (will be fixed soon). xmpgen will search for both INPUT and OUTPUT so explicit declaration is needed onlu in non-standard cases and for fine control.